SamehBotros/Project-Two/README.md

 3. After the installation write the command > ng serve
 *  For Java :
 1. Open the folder on your IDE
+2.	from `src/main/resources` open `application.properties` file and add your email and from
-2. Open file `RequestControlerMain.java`
+3. Open file `RequestControlerMain.java`
-3. Run the Javalin 4 server
+4. Run the Javalin 4 server
 *  For PostgreSQL :
-1. From the Java folder open the file dbscript.sql on any editor
+5. From the Java folder open the file dbscript.sql on any editor
-2. Open the Postgres CLI and create database name `reimbursement`
+6. Open the Postgres CLI and create database name `reimbursement`
-3. Inside the reimbursement start copy and past from file dbscript.sql file as the same order
+7. Inside the reimbursement start copy and past from file dbscript.sql file as the same order

 Usage
 ---